-The Swaziland National Provident Fund was established in 1974 as a savings scheme, the main purpose of which is to provide benefit for employed persons when they retire from regular employment in old age or in the event of becoming incapacitated.
+The Eswatini National Provident Fund was established in 1974 as a retirement savings scheme, the main purpose of which is to provide benefits for employed persons when they retire from regular employment in old age or in the event of becoming incapacitated.

-All employers of labour in Swaziland are required by law to become contributing members of the fund, and must pay a contribution for every eligible staff member.
+All employers of labour in Eswatini are required by law to become contributing members of the Fund, and must pay a contribution for every eligible staff member.
 The employee's share (one half of the stipulated amount) is deducted from wages.